bordoley/reactive-js/docs/utils/interfaces/QueueableLike.md

 > **\[QueueableLike\_complete\]**(): `void`

-Communicates to the dispatcher that no more events will be enqueued.
+Communicates to the queue that no more events will be enqueued.

 #### Returns